Bake to the roots

 Fried Mac ‘n’ Cheese Balls | Bake to the roots

-If you like some more deep-fried stuff, check out these other recipes here.
-Your cholesterol level has to be kept at a decent level, after all:
+If you like some more deep-fried stuff, take a look at these other recipes down below as well.
+Your cholesterol level has to be kept at a decent level, after all, right?

 INGREDIENTS / ZUTATEN